What is a Guarantor for a Rental Apartment?

-If you find yourself without a guarantor and you've found the apartment of your dreams, hopefully you have healthy savings.
+If you find yourself without a guarantor and you've found the apartment of your dreams, hopefully, you have healthy savings.

-You can offer the landlord a few months extra upfront or an extra security deposit if you don't exactly meet the income requirement.
+In the past, you could offer the landlord a few months extra upfront or an extra security deposit if you don't exactly meet the income requirement.

 As you may have noticed, being a guarantor can be a big commitment, so it's best if your guarantor is someone close to you or someone who trusts you.